What Adventists Believe About Jesus’ Ministry in the Heavenly Sanctuary

 This judgment vindicates the justice of God in saving those who believe in Jesus.
 It declares that those who have remained loyal to God shall receive the kingdom.
 The completion of this ministry of Christ will mark the close of human probation before the Second Advent.”

-Jesus is Ministering in a Literal Sanctuary in Heaven
+, NKJVJesus is ministering in a literal sanctuary in Heaven

 It explains that Jesus is “seated at the right hand of the throne of the Majesty in the heavens, a Minister of the sanctuary and of the true tabernacle which the Lord erected, and not man” (Hebrews 8:1-2, NKJV).